A/N: This story is dedicated to AJ, Bex, C & Daisy, for their love, support, and for always being awesome.

 Star smiled and nodded.
 “Mackenzie, were you surprised when they announced Hart’s Valley had been picked up for a second season?”

 Mac wasn’t surprised that the show had hit the right note with its audience.
-Named after the town the show was supposed to be set in, Hart’s Valley had it all; love, hate, lust, betrayal, and intrigue.
+Named after the fictional town the show was set in, Hart’s Valley had it all; love, hate, lust, betrayal, and intrigue.

 “We’ve really felt the love this season,” Mac said to her, “but of course you can never be one hundred percent sure of anything until it happens.”